SciML/DiffEqDocs.jl/docs/src/features/linear_nonlinear.md

 ### DefaultLinSolve

+The default linear solver is `DefaultLinSolve`.
+This method is adaptive, and automatically chooses an LU factorization choose for dense and sparse arrays, and is compatible with GPU-based arrays.
+When the Jacobian is an `AbstractDiffEqOperator`, i.e. is matrix-free, `DefaultLinSolve` defaults to using a `gmres` iterative solver.

 ### Basic linsolve method choice: Factorization by LinSolveFactorize

 The easiest way to specify a `linsolve` is by a `factorization` function which